ArchiveBox/ArchiveBox/README.md

 <img src="https://raw.githubusercontent.com/Monadical-SAS/redux-time/HEAD/examples/static/jeremy.jpg" height="40px"/>
 <br/>
 <i><sub>
-This project is maintained mostly in <a href="https://docs.sweeting.me/s/blog#About">my spare time</a> with the help from generous <a href="https://github.com/ArchiveBox/ArchiveBox/graphs/contributors">contributors</a>.
+ArchiveBox was started by <a href="https://docs.sweeting.me/s/blog#About">Nick Sweeting</a> in 2017, and has grown slowly and steadily since then with help from our <a href="https://github.com/ArchiveBox/ArchiveBox/graphs/contributors">amazing contributors</a>.
 </sub>
 </i>
 <br/><br/>